stenglein-lab/taxonomy_pipeline/README.md

 ```
 singularity --version
 ```

+There is no prescribed minimum version of Singularity, but older version (>1-2 years old) are likely to have problems.

 To run with singularity containers include the option `-profile singularity` in the nextflow command line, for instance: